kelby-mittan/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?
+# Answer
+## Pluto, because the line var charlesFromJupiter = charles is only making a copy of charles.... not changing the original

 ## Question 5